Internship in Germany Program

 Engage in Germany program in Halle (Saale), Germany sees diversity as a strength, multiculturalism as an avenue to broaden understanding, and each person as a unique vessel of stories, thoughts, and life experiences.
 Because of these beliefs, Engage in Germany does not discriminate on any basis regarding an individual’s nationality, gender, religion, ethnicity, sexual orientation, or any other quantifiable means.

-A participant in the Internship in Germany Program may come from any number of backgrounds, and so long as they are kind, curious, and willing to learn they will be welcome to Engage in Germany in Halle (Saale), Germany.
+A participant in the Internship in Germany Program may come from any number of backgrounds, and so long as they are kind, curious, and willing to learn, they will be welcome to engage in Germany in Halle (Saale), Germany.

 Requirements